jainaangi/100-Days-Coding-Challenge-Java/README.md

 📌Day 2: Calculate product of two numbers

 Problem Statement: Write a Java program to calculate the product of two numbers, a and b.

+📌Day 3: User Input and Printing

+Problem Statement: Write a Java program that takes user input for a number and prints it.

+📌Day 3: User Input, Sum, and Product

+Problem Statement: Write a Java program that takes user input for two numbers and prints their sum and product.